clarkmains/astro-personal-site-starter/README.md

 > Why 'Slinky'?

-The design of the page is slim, long and made of horizontal sections - a bit like a coiled [Slinky](https://en.wikipedia.org/wiki/Slinky).
+The design of the page is slim, long and made of sections - a bit like a coiled [Slinky](https://en.wikipedia.org/wiki/Slinky).

 ## Features